galeNightIn/safebag/README.md

 ### chain [[source](https://github.com/galeNightIn/safebag/blob/69e241022b85b3f4566556f3e3e956d5a750eb20/safebag/_methods.py#L9)]

-Optional chain constructor

-Optional chain constructed from any object.

-Chain is used for building sequence of null-safe attribute calls.
+Optional chain constructor, may be constructed from any object Chain is used for building sequence of null-safe attribute calls

 ```python
 from __future__ import annotations